MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Sales-Return-to-Registered-Customer-Overseas-POS.md

     ms.author: v-debapd

 ---
-# Return/Credit Note of Services for Overseas Place of Supply to Registered Customer
+# Return or Credit Note of Services for Overseas Place of Supply to Registered Customer

-## Create a Sales Return Order/Credit Memo
+## Create a Sales Return Order or Credit Memo

 1. Choose the ![img](image/search.jpg)icon, enter **Sales Return Order** or **Sales Credit Memo**, and then choose the related link.
 2. Select **Customer** on **Sales Return Order** or **Sales Credit Memo** header, GST customer type should be **Registered**.